au-research/your-first-step-to-fair-archived/episodes/4-open-data-format.md

 [the RFC 4180 standard](https://tools.ietf.org/html/rfc4180).
 CSV is a popular format for storing and especially exchanging tabular data between systems.
 Many programs that prefer using closed, propietary data formats (like Microsoft Excel) can still import and export CSV data.

+## Activity

+Discuss some of the limitations of propietary file formats.